sshark/thrillingbytes/Looking at A Monad Through An Example.md

 >4. `IO` is an IO Monad which has many capabilities which include handling side-effects, error handling, parallel computation, and many more.

 ## And The Point Is...
 Using effect is a good approach to resolve this issue.
 But, what does this has to do with Monads?
 This is one of many ways using Monads to simplfy branching between expected and unexpected (bad) events without deeply nested `if-else-then` branches.
-The same monadic approach can be used to solve other issues in a similar fashion seen here handling bad parameter.
-However, the topic can be complicated and require more reading.
+The same monadic approach can be used to solve other issues in a similar fashion on handling bad parameter or input.
+However, this topic can be complicated and require more reading and .
 The payoff is making the code better managed as more code is added to tackle new requirements.
 Thank you for reading.

 ## For-Comprehension And Typeclass (Optional)
 A Monad is a typeclass[^tc] that has a few functions.
 In the interest of this article, the focus is on the `map` and `flatMap` functions.  `map` is inherited from the Functor.
 Strictly speaking, a Monad is a subclass of *Applicative* which in turn a subclass of *Functor*.